ntnguyen-so/MuMSAD_framework/README.md

 The framework can be used in a wide range of applications, especially in root cause analysis.
 In our work, we have demonstrated the usefulness and practicability of MuMSAD in two real-world applications, requested by many of industrial and research collaborators.
 - Automatic multi-parameter marine data quality control.
 The figure below demonstrates the overview idea of the application.
-- Automatic identification of malfunctioning sensors in Remotely Operated Vehicles, which is requested by one of our industrial collaborator.
+- Automatic identification of malfunctioning sensors in Remotely Operated Vehicles, which is requested by one of our industrial collaborators.

 <div align="center">
   <img src="./assets/motivation.PNG" alt="Motivation" style="width: 50%;">
 </div>

-Our work is under review at The IEEE International Conference on Data Engineering (ICDE) 2025 Industry and Applications Track.
 MuMSAD is an extension of [MSAD](https://github.com/boniolp/MSAD), which is orignally designed for automatic selection of univariate anomaly detectors.
 MuMSAD is fully compatible to features supported in the original framework.

 ## Installation